jensbrak/SpamDetector/README.md

 _Note 2: While optional, the value of `IsTest` will have to be changed to `false` eventually.
 The reason for having to do this explicitly is to prevent undesired live requests to the API while setting up and testing._

+# Design and roadmap
+## Design thoughts
+Primarly designed to help understanding how modules and hooks work in Piranha, without complicating things too much but still by using Piranha and .NET Core features available.
+It does work preventing spam too but that was more of a side effect of the project.
+That being said, some thoughts on reusability was put into the main classes (`SpamDetector` and `CommentReview`).
+The idea is:

+1. Define a base class `SpamDetector` that implements the interface `ISpamDetector`.
+It is just a simple wrapper to make an API-call and some signature definitions to be used for spam detection.
+1. Derive the base class with an actual implementation `AkismetSpamDetector` using an API (Akismet).
+This is done by
+     1. Implementing `async Task<HttpRequestMessage> GetSpamRequestMessageAsync(Comment comment)` which transform a Piranha `Comment` to an API-request for Akismet
+     2. Implementing `async Task<CommentReview> GetCommentReviewFromResponse(HttpResponseMessage response)` which transform the API-resonse from Akismet back to something to be used by Piranha
+1. Register a comment hook that intercept comments before they are saved.
+Use it to check if it's spam or not and change the field `IsApproved` of the `Comment` accordingly
+1. Register a module definition to show it's installed

+## Roadmap and ideas
+Some things I'd like to improve (Pull requests are most welcome btw!):

+* Use a second API and implement it (any suggestions as for which API?).
+Adjust the module if needed.
+* Adjust it for Piranha version 9.
+* Make nuget package (preferably using automation).
+Not meaningful to do before version 9 is released.
+* ...?...

 # Code snippets
 ## Registering services